 When it comes to their coat, the Greater Swiss Mountain Dog has a dense double coat with their outer coat being moderately long and the undercoat being either grey or black in colour.
-The accepted coat colour is as follows:
+The accepted coat colour for Kennel Club registration is as follows:

 The Greater Swiss Mountain Dog is known to be a trustworthy, loyal and calm character that becomes totally devoted to their families.
 They like nothing more than to be in a home environment and are always eager and willing to learn new things which in short, means in the right hands, these handsome large dogs are easy to train.
 They are highly intelligent and as such they need to be given lots of mental stimulation to keep them occupied and happy.

 They are confident dogs by nature and because they are always so alert to what's going on around them, they are always quick to let an owner know when there is anyone around or when something they don’t like is happening around them.
 With this said, because they are so self-assured, the Greater Swiss Mountain Dog readily accepts being around people they don't know providing their owners are about.